Agencies Drop Contractors

 Some IT contractors also find the problem that their CVs are sent to jobs that they are absolutely perfect for – and they don‘t even get an interview.

 The reason, often, is that the agency is not on the company‘s Preferred Supplier List.
-Your CV may well have been sent to a job by an agency just on spec, but if they are not on the Preferred Supplier List, then it will just be binned.
+An agency might have sent your CV to a job just on spec.
+However, if they are not on the Preferred Supplier List, then it will just be binned.

-The trick is to get your CV out to as many agents as possible, so that you are going to get out to as many companies as possible.
+The trick is to get your CV out to as many agents as possible.
+That’s so that you are going to get out to as many companies as possible.

 If you send your CV to only a few agencies then you’ll only have a chance at jobs where they are on the PSL.